ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 name: client
 ```
 The KubeRay operator will configure a Kubernetes Service exposing these ports.
-The name of the configured Kubernetes service is the name, `metadata.name`, of the RayCluster
+The name of the configured Kubernetes Service is the name, `metadata.name`, of the RayCluster
 followed by the suffix\
 `-head-svc`.
 For the example CR given on this page, the name of
 the head service will be\